persistence-info/persistence-info.github.io/Data/run.md

 | Dependencies | OS only |
 | Toolset | Scriptable |

-Description: well known key, used by many apps.
-Any file path specified in a Registry value will be used to launch a file by explorer.exe when user logs on.
+Description: Well known key, used by many apps.
+Any file path specified in a Registry value will be used to `ShellExecute()` the specified file by explorer.exe when user logs on.
+Multiple values can exist.

 References: [https://docs.microsoft.com/en-us/windows/win32/setupapi/run-and-runonce-registry-keys](https://docs.microsoft.com/en-us/windows/win32/setupapi/run-and-runonce-registry-keys)